Jamkyle/csv-file-upload/README.md

 yarn dev
 ```

 ## Usage
+Visit `http://localhost:5173` in your browser to access the application.

 1. Click the **Choose File** button to upload a CSV file.
 2. The application will process the file and display the results.